kx-Huang/mumsh/README.md

 #### 3.5.0 A Simple Test for Brain-parsing Commands

-The command formats are mentioned in [section 2.1](#21-overall-mumsh-grammar-in-backus-naur-form), please check first if you are not familar with the concept.
+The command formats are mentioned in [Section 2.1](#21-overall-mumsh-grammar-in-backus-naur-form), please check first if you are not familar with the concept.

 **Task**:
 1. Given a `simple command` below, please describe in what ways our brain is parsing the commands